terenyib/non_repeating_char/README.md

 #### UAT-2.1
 Given the text "ab"
 When check non repeating chars
-Then the result is "ab"
+Then the result is "a"

 #### UAT-2.2
 Given the text "aa"
 When check non repeating chars
-Then the result is "aa"
+Then the result is ""